Skip to Content

 What are Corian Shower Walls

-It’s first applications were kitchen counters and sinks, but it quickly moved into the bathroom, where it can be used for flooring, countertops, sinks, or shower enclosures.
+Its first applications were kitchen counters and sinks, but it quickly moved into the bathroom, which can be used for flooring, countertops, sinks, or shower enclosures.

 For 30 years, DuPont held the exclusive rights to produce this wondrous new material.
 Like Xerox or Kleenex, the name brand (Corian) became synonymous with the product itself.